 The college transitioned much of its instruction to remote delivery at a time when it could ensure state-of-theart instruction.
 Upgrades include electronic and RF test and measurement equipment; copper cable and fiberoptic test and certification; Windows, Apple, and Linux platform laptops and mobile devices; network servers and associated network hardware, as well as lecture-capturing cameras.
 Students graduating from KVCC are trained using industry standard equipment, computers and servers to best prepare them for entry into the hightech workforce.
 Today, KVCC is also part of Tech Promise, a pledge from the Maine Community College System to every incoming and returning student that they will have access to the computer technology and support they need to learn remotely.
 This has been a response to the COVID-19 pandemic and the shift to remote learning for many KV programs for the 2020-2021 academic year.
-For the Fall Semester 2020, fully 73% of KVCC courses are being delivered online, whereas any essential hands-on learning is being delivered in-person, on campus in the relevant lab, shop, or studio.
-The 27% of courses that require hands-on learning are largely in the technical trades, nursing & allied healthcare fields, and lab sciences.
+For the Fall Semester 2021, 30% of KVCC courses are being delivered fully online, whereas any essential hands-on learning is being delivered in-person, on campus in the relevant lab, shop, or studio.